EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 </p>

 Pararena 2.0 was to be another first for me — I was intending to write it in the C language rather than in Pascal (which all my other games had been written in).
 Once again my shareware game, Glypha, became my testing ground.
 I rewrote Glypha in C and "shipped" it before beginning my first commercial C application.
 And again, Glypha written in C was well received and Pararena 2.0 shipped with no problems due to my having learned a new programming language.

+Some thing I added to hopefully give it more commercial-game gravitas was an "instant replay" that showed, TV-style, the seconds leading up to a scored goal.
+I also added several computer opponents that varied from novice to expert-level players.
+There were tournaments and awards you could try to attain within the game.
+And finally there was a rudimentary network option where two Macintoshes, connected by a null-modem cable (and if they were lucky) could play a game head-to-head, human vs. human.